peholmst-sandbox/walking-vaadin-skeleton/README.md

     - This also makes it easy to delete the dummy features after a project has been generated
 - [JSpecify](https://jspecify.dev/) nullability annotations
 - JPA and in-memory H2 for persistence
-    - There will be a how-to guide explaining how to add Flyway migration
+    - There will be a meat-on-the-bones-guide explaining how to add Flyway migration
-    - There will be a how-to guide explaining how to replace H2 with PostgreSQL
+    - There will be a meat-on-the-bones-guide explaining how to replace H2 with PostgreSQL
-    - There will be a how-to guide explaining how to add Jooq to the project
+    - There will be a meat-on-the-bones-guide explaining how to add Jooq to the project
 - Router layout with dynamic navigation view based on `AppLayout`, implemented in Flow
 - Custom error handler for Flow
 - Empty theme and Lumo utility classes